replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 sbctl should be migrated to the troubleshoot repository in a "lift and shift" operation to start with, allowing for it's methods and functions to be called by the new `troubleshoot` command

+### Public APIs

+The existing package entrypoint we use from the support-bundle command is supportbundle.CollectSupportBundleFromSpec() which is an end-to-end function that runs collectors, redactors and then analysis.

+The Consolidated cli should be responsible for handling the end-to-end running of this process in the `cmd` leaving the importable `pkg` free to focus on defining the individual collect, redact analyze steps.

+this allows us to move functions out from behind `CollectSupportBundleFromSpec` so they can be easier called from other projects importing troubleshoot.

+those functions could be then called as:

+- `troubleshoot.Collect()`
+- `troubleshoot.Redact()`
+- `troubleshoot.Analyze()`

 ### Usage patterns

 - generate a support bundle